 We could continue varying the X value until we cannot find any other one that has a higher Chi-square value.
 That is the one we will choose to keep and use.
 This is because this cut-off value is in effect a good single attribute predictor of the outcome of interest.
 In the above example it has an 88% accuracy (Accuracy = (TP+TN)/(TP+FP+FN+TN)).
 This single attribute model now provides us a with a good building block for building more complex configurational models , along with other attribute data, when using EvalC3.

-Go here to find an Excel file that you can use to do either a manual or automated search for the best cut-off point with your data
+Go here to find AVS, a simple Excel tool that you can use to do either a manual or automated search for the best cut-off point with your data

 This method fits with my preferred definition of information, which is ‘a difference that makes a difference ‘ – an idea suggested by Gregory Bateson some decades ago.
 The frst difference is between the upper and lower values on either side of a cut-off point.
 And the difference it makes is its ability to predict/classify the status of the outcome variable (already dichotomised)